NEXT UP ON this.

 Celia Pacquola is a multi-award winning funny person.
-She got her break writing jokes for Good News Week, and has since made her name acting in Australian TV shows Laid, Offspring, Utopia and the upcoming Rosehaven.
+She got her break writing jokes for Good News Week, and has since made her name acting in Australian TV shows Laid, Offspring, Utopia and Rosehaven.
 On the international scene, Celia has been a guest on Never Mind The Buzzcocks and The Rob Brydon Show.
-Most recently, she undertook her biggest feat, hosting the 2016 Melbourne Comedy Festival Gala in a pair of sparkly boots.
+Last year, she undertook a big feat, hosting the 2016 Melbourne Comedy Festival Gala in a pair of sparkly boots.
 But how did she get there?

 I had no idea.
 Not little-to-no idea, but no idea.
 I had no back-up, like maybe I’ll do teaching or something.
 All I knew was that I enjoyed theatre, I enjoyed writing, I enjoyed drama, but never really knew I was going to get into the filming and technical side of it too.
 I didn’t think, ‘I’m going to be an actor’.

 I busted my arse to get good marks in high school for no reason, because I did professional writing, drama and media.
 The best thing I learnt when I got to uni was that high school wasn’t ‘it’.
 You think that high school is the whole world, then you get to uni, and you go, this is so much better.
 You’re with people with similar interests, and they haven’t been there through your entire awkward stage.
 At uni, I met five of my friends, who I’m still really close with today, and we started our own theatre company.

 With this theatre company, I wrote and directed a play that was all angsty and meta, about the masks we wear.
 I wrote it really seriously and I thought I was having brand new thoughts no one else had.
 The audience laughed the whole way through it, which upset me at the time, but now I actually think it was funny.
 That was the first experience I had of my work being funny.
 Then I started dating a comedian and he signed me up for RAW Comedy, which is an open mic competition.
 It just took off from there.